 However this straightforward example requires some effort upfront.
 So, let us have a look at what we expect from the Industrial Data Marketplace.

 What An Industrial Data Market Place Must Offer

 The first and most important feature of the Industrial Data Market Place is that it creates incentives for machine builders to open up.
 Consequently, these incentives are closely related to new business models.
-As I have already shown in this article, most of the business cases will be data driven.
+Most of the business cases will be data driven.